 | 2023 | Drawn | 5 | 2-2 | England |

-As a cricket expert who’s watched these teams battle for decades, I can tell you the recent series have been absolutely gripping.
+As a cricket expert who’s watched these teams battle for decades, I can tell you the recent series has been absolutely gripping.
 Let me break down each one.

 1. The 2023 Series – Drawn 2-2 (England)